June 20, 2023

 CM Content Team

-Indian snacks and street food are an integral and huge part of the Indian food scene.
+Indian snacks are an integral and huge part of the Indian food scene.
 As a tourist, one of the greatest things about travelling across the length and breadth of India is that you get to taste a variety of food that reflects the local heritage.
-The sheer variety of Indian snack food you find on the streets and restaurants across India is mind boggling!

-Just the mention of the word can make anyone drool!
+With just the mention of this Indian snack, food lovers will surely drool.
 Popular mostly in northern parts of India, it is available in different forms and shapes throughout the country.
 Samosa is basically a deep-fried savoury pastry filled with the goodness of mashed potatoes, onions, peas, lentils, meat and a medley of spices.

 This Indian snack is made of all-purpose flour and flavoured with spices like cumin and fennel seeds.
-The crispy outside and the soft inside provide a wonderful textural contrast that make it a delight to eat.
-The hit of spices in your mouth make you crave for more.
+The crispy outside and soft inside provide a wonderful textural contrast, making it a delight to eat.
+The hit of spices in your mouth makes you crave more.

-It is one of the most favourite street foods for many, and available throughout Kolkata.
-The chop is best enjoyed with a chutney, and nowadays vendors serve with any array of sides such as mayonnaise, tomato ketchup, and more.
+It is one of the most favourite street foods for many, and it is available throughout Kolkata.
+The chop is best enjoyed with chutney, and nowadays vendors serve with an array of sides such as mayonnaise, tomato ketchup, and more.

 If you are vegetarian, you can also find a vegetarian version of Calcutta Chop, which includes potato, cottage cheese or paneer and spices that amp up the flavours!